Toddler Milks: Filling A Nutritional Need Or A Marketing Niche?

 A grocery store's baby formula aisle often stocks an overwhelming number of options.
 Aside from different brands of pastel-hued tins and tubs, there are specialized formulas — some for spit-up reduction, gas or colic.
 And in the past decade or so, companies have introduced formulas meant for toddlers who are leaving bottles behind.

 "You're faced with a confusing array of labels that are similar looking, and it's not very clear when you're supposed to use one, or switch from one to the other, or actually stop using these, and give your child food," says Jennifer Pomeranz, a public health researcher at New York University who recently analyzed the toddler drinks in grocery store aisles.
-Her results appeared in the journal Preventative Medicine last month.
+Her results appeared in the journal Preventive Medicine last month.

 The abundance of options reflects how much care parents tend to put into feeding their youngest family members.
 There's plenty of science showing that what kids eat in their first few years lays a foundation for their physical growth and brain development for the rest of their lives.